Moovashaka/BloomingTearaways/site/content/products/_index.md

   blurbs:
     - image: /img/toadstool399x573.jpg
       text: >
-        We sell green and roasted coffee beans that are sourced directly from independent farmers and farm cooperatives.
-We’re proud to offer a variety of coffee beans grown with great care for the environment and local communities.
-Check our post or contact us directly for current availability.
+        This amazing, colourful toadstool was found in a furry field far far away and was commissioned by a rather eccentric elderly lord of the manor who had watched it grow for the past 50 years and wanted it conserved for posterity.
     - image: /img/rottweiler430x639.jpg
       text: >
-        We offer a small, but carefully curated selection of brewing gear and tools for every taste and experience level.
-No matter if you roast your own beans or just bought your first french press, you’ll find a gadget to fall in love with in our shop.
+        This amazing, colourful dog was found in a furry field far far away and was commissioned by a rather eccentric elderly lord of the manor who had watched it grow for the past 50 years and wanted it conserved for posterit.
     - image: /img/sheeptartan1869x1263.jpg
       text: >
-        Love a great cup of coffee, but never knew how to make one?
-Bought a fancy new Chemex but have no clue how to use it?
-Don't worry, we’re here to help.
-You can schedule a custom 1-on-1 consultation with our baristas to learn anything you want to know about coffee roasting and brewing.
-        Email us or call the store for details.
+        This amazing, colourful sheep was found in a furry field far far away and was commissioned by a rather eccentric elderly lord of the manor who had watched it grow for the past 50 years and wanted it conserved for posterity.
     - image: /img/abangus.png
       text: >
-        We believe that good coffee has the power to bring people together.
-        That’s why we decided to turn a corner of our shop into a cozy meeting space where you can hang out with fellow coffee lovers and learn about coffee making techniques.
-All of the artwork on display there is for sale.
-The full price you pay goes to the artist.
+        This amazing, colourful toadstool was found in a furry field far far away and was commissioned by a rather eccentric elderly lord of the manor who had watched it grow for the past 50 years and wanted it conserved for posterity.
   heading: What we offer
   description: |
     Have a treasured pet you'd love to immortalise...
     Maybe you want a special gift for a lovely friend
 main:
-  heading: Great coffee with no compromises
+  heading: Great art without compromise
-  description: >
+  description: >-
-    We hold our coffee to the highest standards from the shrub to the cup.
-    That’s why we’re meticulous and transparent about each step of the coffee’s journey.
-We personally visit each farm to make sure the conditions are optimal for the plants, farmers and the local environment.
+    We hold to the highest standards from the selection of materials to the finished product.
+That’s why we’re meticulous and transparent about each step of the journey.
+We personally select each piece for its qualities before starting each project
   image1:
-    alt: A close-up of a paper filter filled with ground coffee
+    alt: unique pet remembrance art
     image: /img/whitescottie1515x1032.png
   image2:
     alt: unique pet momentos